daegalus/csrd/content.en/05-game-mastering/05-additional-content.md

 If a pre-existing ability doesn’t capture what the players and GM are looking for, the GM is always free to create new ones.
 To return to the example of the Benevolent Bakers, no abilities in the Cypher System Rulebook specifically pertain to making food, but the bakers could modify an ability like Natural Crafter to suit their needs.

-## CRAFTING MAGIC ITEMS
+## Crafting Magic Items

-Crafting Cyphers
+### Crafting Cyphers

-1\.
-Choose Cypher Level.
+1. Choose Cypher Level.
 Creating a low-level cypher is easier than creating a high-level one.
 The character decides what level of cypher to create, which must be in the level range for the cypher as listed in the Cypher System Rulebook.
 Note that some cyphers have the same effect no matter what level they are, so the character could make crafting easier by creating the lowest-level version of that cypher, but the GM is always able to rule that a particular cypher must be crafted at a certain level or higher for it to work.
 In particular, a stim is very strong for its level range and should always be treated as a level 6 cypher when crafted by a PC.

-2\.
-Determine Ingredients.
+2. Determine Ingredients.
 Crafting a magical cypher requires strange and exotic ingredients with inherent magical properties—gems, ink from weird creatures, mysterious herbs, and so on.
 The level of the cypher determines how expensive these materials are, according to the following table.

-3\.
-Assess Difficulty.
+3. Assess Difficulty.
 The difficulty of a cypher crafting task is always equal to 1 + the level of the cypher.
 The crafter can reduce the assessed difficulty of the task with skill training (such as being trained or specialized in brewing potions or crafting magic items), assets, special abilities provided by their focus or type, and so on.
 Using a formula, recipe, or other guideline for a specific cypher counts as an asset for this purpose.

 Because this is an activity requiring special knowledge, it is not possible for a character with no skill (or with an inability in this skill) to do this sort of crafting; the character cannot attempt the task at all.

 For example, Vanya the alchemist wants to create a level 6 healing potion.
 A level 6 potion has an assessed difficulty of 7 (1 + the level of the cypher).
 Vanya is trained in brewing potions, so the assessed difficulty is lowered to 6.
 If she also uses a potion recipe she found in a book of magic, the assessed difficulty becomes 5.

-4\.
-Determine Time to Craft.
+4. Determine Time to Craft.
 The amount of time it takes to craft a magical cypher is determined by the assessed difficulty, so decreasing that difficulty not only means the character is more likely to succeed, but also that they have to spend less time on crafting it.
 For any time in excess of nine hours, the process is assumed to have stages where the character is not actively working on it, just checking on it occasionally to make sure everything is going as planned—allowing the base ingredients of a potion to cook for a few hours, stirring to make sure the ingredients don’t congeal, allowing ink on a scroll to dry, and so on.
 In other words, the character is able to perform other actions in the vicinity of the crafting (such as studying, resting, eating, and so on), but they couldn’t craft during a business trip or in the middle of a wedding.
 In our previous potion example, the assessed difficulty is 5, so Vanya’s time to craft is one day.

-5\.
-Complete Subtasks.
+5. Complete Subtasks.
 The character must complete multiple subtasks that are steps toward finishing the process—one subtask per level of assessed difficulty.
 The first subtask’s difficulty is 1, and each successive task’s difficulty increases by 1 until the character reaches the last, hardest task with a difficulty equal to the cypher’s assessed difficulty.
 Generally, subtask attempts occur at equally divided intervals over the course of the full time required to craft the item.
 If the character fails on a subtask, the item isn’t ruined.
 Instead, the character only wasted the time spent on that subtask, and they can spend that much time again and try to succeed at that same subtask.
 If the crafter fails twice in a row on the same subtask, they can continue crafting, but they lose crafting time, and one of the most expensive ingredients is destroyed (or consumed or ruined) and must be replaced before the crafting can continue.

 For example, Vanya’s potion brewing (assessed difficulty of 5) is divided into five subtasks (starting at difficulty 1 and ending at 5).
 Because the crafting time is one day, each subtask takes about five hours (twenty-four hours in a day divided by five subtasks).
 If Vanya fails on the difficulty 3 subtask, she’s lost five hours of work but can try again.
 If she fails a second time, she loses another five hours of work and ruins one of her expensive ingredients, which must be replaced before she can continue.
 When Vanya succeeds at the last subtask (difficulty 5), the potion is finished.
 Players might ask if they can apply Effort to each subtask.
 However, applying Effort is something they do in the moment, not over the course of days or weeks.
 Generally speaking, Effort cannot be applied to any crafting task or subtask that exceeds one day.

-Magical Crafting Skills
+### Magical Crafting Skills

 Depending on the setting, a character learning how to craft magic items might become trained or specialized in a general “crafting magic items” skill, or need to have a specific skill for each kind of item they might craft, such as “brewing potions” or “crafting wands.”
 The GM should decide if characters need a specific skill or if the general skill covers all sorts of crafted magic items.

-Ingredients
+#### Ingredients

 | Cypher Level | Materials Consumed       |
 |--------------|--------------------------|